SIMBAChain/SimbaChat/docs/index.rst

    :align:   center
 Converting the SimbaChat example to your app
 ***************

 * Setting the Env Variables
    * To set the signing key: firebase functions:config:set signing.key=“[YOUR PRIVATE KEY WITHOUT THE 0x]”
    * To set the api key: firebase functions:config:set simba.key=“[YOUR API KEY]”
+* Setting the Webhooks
+   * Go to app.simbachain.com
+   * Go to Notifcation then Register Notification
+   * Select your application from the drop down menu
+   * Select WEBHOOK as type.
+   * Paste the webhook url from Firebase Console -> Functions -> Dashboard
+   * Create the webhook

 * Setting the public address
    * At line 41: const from = "[YOUR PUBLIC ETHEREUM KEY]";
 * Changing the url